cosmic-horizon/QWOYN/modules.md

 # nft module

 - Multiple types of items ownable should be managed via this module, `Ships`, `Avatars` and `Planets` etc.
-- Transferable items should be managed as an nft.
+- Transferable items should be managed as an nft parameter.
     - Cyrillium crystals (source of power for engines, shields and weapons)
     - Hardware (technological equipment)
     - Rations